Two Day Screenwriting Course

 Creative Exercises – a series of creative exercises that will help you in creating and generating new story and character ideas

-Cat will talk about both the craft and business of screenwriting – shows she has worked on, the successes she has had and the lessons you can learn from her experiences as a highly successful screenwriter.
+Tom will talk about both the craft and business of screenwriting – shows he is developing, the successes he has had and the lessons you can learn from his experiences as a highly successful screenwriter.

 Supplementing this session, I will also do my own sessions on – STORY – the craft elements that go into creating effective, exciting, dynamic story-telling on screen.